-- 3. Penalties will be imposed by the University in accordance with procedural safeguards applicable to disciplinary actions against students, faculty and staff, as required by Section 502D(3) and Section 603 of The Code, by Board of Governors policies applicable to other employees exempt from the State Personnel Act, and by regulations of the State Personnel Commission. - 4.
+- 2. Students, faculty, and staff are responsible, as citizens, for knowing about and complying with the provisions of North Carolina law that make it a crime to possess, sell, deliver, or manufacture those drugs designated collectively as "controlled substances" in Article 5 of Chapter 90 of the General Statutes.
+Any member of the University community who violates that law is subject both to prosecution and punishment by the civil authorities and to disciplinary proceedings by the University.
+It is not "double jeopardy" for both the civil authorities and the University to proceed against and punish a person for the same specified conduct.
+The University will initiate its own disciplinary proceeding against a student, faculty member, or staff member when the alleged conduct is deemed to affect the interests of the University. - 3.
+Penalties will be imposed by the University in accordance with procedural safeguards applicable to disciplinary actions against students, faculty, and staff, as required by Sections 502 D(3) and 603 of The Code, by Board of Governors policies applicable to other employees exempt from the State Human Resources Act, and by regulations of the State Human Resources Commission. - 4.
 Penalties to be imposed by the University will vary depending upon the nature and seriousness of the offense, and may include a range of disciplinary actions up to and including expulsion from enrollment and discharge from employment.
 The University may also refer matters to law enforcement for prosecution. - a.
 For second or other subsequent offenses involving illegal drugs, progressively more severe penalties shall be imposed. - b.
 A student, faculty member, or staff member found to have violated applicable law or University policies concerning illegal drugs may be required to participate in a drug education and counseling program, consent to regular drug testing, and accept such other conditions and restrictions, including a program of community service, as the chancellor or the chancellor's designee deems appropriate.
-Refusal or failure to abide by such conditions and restrictions may result in additional disciplinary action, up to and including expulsion from enrollment and discharge from employment.
+Refusal or failure to abide by such conditions and restrictions may result in additional disciplinary action, up to and including expulsion from enrollment and discharge from employment. - 5.
+Suspension pending final disposition.
+When a student, faculty member, or staff member has been charged by the University with a violation of policies concerning illegal drugs, he or she may be suspended from enrollment or employment before initiation or completion of regular disciplinary proceedings if, assuming the truth of the charges, the chancellor or the chancellor's designee concludes that the person's continued presence within the University community would constitute a clear and immediate danger to the health or welfare of other members of the University community; provided, that if such a suspension is imposed, an appropriate hearing of the charges against the suspended person shall be held in accordance with applicable campus judicial policy.